phel-lang/phel-lang/README.md

 ---

-[Phel](https://phel-lang.org/) is a functional programming language that compiles to PHP.
+[Phel](https://phel-lang.org/) is a functional programming language that transpiles to PHP.

 It is a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)) inspired by [Clojure](https://clojure.org/) and [Janet](https://janet-lang.org/).